run-ai/docs/saas/manage-ai-initiatives/managing-your-organization/departments.md

 | Authorized by | The user who granted the access rule                                                                                                                                                                                            |
 | Last updated  | The last time the access rule was updated                                                                                                                                                                                       |

+{% hint style="info" %}
-!!!Note A role given in a certain scope, means the role applies to this scope and any descendant scopes in the organizational tree.
+A role given in a certain scope, means the role applies to this scope and any descendant scopes in the organizational tree.
+{% endhint %}

 ### Adding a new department